Retire by stateFigures verified May 31, 2026

 Indiana Dunes State Park beaches

-Indiana Dunes State Park sits next to the national park and adds its own beach, pavilion, and trail system.
-The lakefront and nature center give gentler ways to enjoy the shoreline.
+Indiana Dunes State Park sits right next to the national park and brings its own beach, pavilion, and trails.
+The lakefront and nature center are an easier way to enjoy the shoreline.

 Social Security exempt, pensions taxed